tejinderrai/public/README.md

 https://developer-portal.driver-vehicle-licensing.api.gov.uk/apis/vehicle-enquiry-service/vehicle-enquiry-service-description.html#register-for-ves-api

-CarShop is a Blazor Server project which is modelled on a car showroom using Microsoft Entity Framework Core, DevExpress components and Azure SQL DB.
+CarShop is a Blazor Server project which is modeled on a car showroom using Microsoft Entity Framework Core, DevExpress components and Azure SQL DB.

 Tejinder Rai